StackVista/stackstate-docs/setup/agent/openshift.md

 * Container information is collected from the Docker daemon.
 * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
 This can cause issues on a large OpenShift cluster.
-To avoid this, it is advisable to enable cluster checks so that metrics are gathered from kube-state-metrics by a dedicated [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent).
+To avoid this, it is advisable to enable cluster checks so that metrics are gathered from kube-state-metrics by a dedicated [StackState ClusterCheck Agent](openshift.md#stackstate-clustercheck-agent-optional).

-### StackState ClusterCheck Agent
+### StackState ClusterCheck Agent (optional)

-Optional.
-The StackState ClusterCheck Agent is an additional StackState Agent V2 pod that is deployed automatically if [cluster checks are enabled](#enable-cluster-checks) in the Helm chart.
-When deployed, cluster checks configured on the [StackState Cluster Agent](#stackstate-cluster-agent) will be run by the StackState ClusterCheck Agent pods (default 1).
+The StackState ClusterCheck Agent is an additional StackState Agent V2 pod that is deployed only when [cluster checks are enabled](#enable-cluster-checks) in the Helm chart.
+When deployed, cluster checks configured on the [StackState Cluster Agent](#stackstate-cluster-agent) will be run by the StackState ClusterCheck Agent pods (default one).

 On large OpenShift clusters, you can [run the `kubernetes_state` check on the ClusterCheck Agent](#kubernetes_state-check-as-a-cluster-check).
 This check gathers metrics from kube-state-metrics and sends them to StackState.
 The ClusterCheck Agent is also useful to run checks that do not need to run on a specific node and monitor non-containerized workloads such as: